vixrodriguez/GPA-Convert/README.md

 # GPA-Convert
-This script calculates the score 0-100 scale and generates CSV file with the scores based in the transformation of scores [ESPOL](http://www.espol.edu.ec).
+This script calculates the score 0-10 or 0-100 scale and generates CSV file with the scores based in the transformation of scores [ESPOL](http://www.espol.edu.ec).
 Also, it allow calculate the score 0-100 to GPA EEUU

 ## Format